Exabyte-io/esse/README.md

 ### Src

-This directory contains Python and Node interfaces implementing the functionality to access and validate schemas and examples.
+This directory contains Python and Javascript interfaces implementing the functionality to access and validate schemas and examples.

 ## Tests

 Execute the following command from the root directory of this repository to run the tests.
-The script will run both Node and Python tests in which examples are validated against their schemas.
+The script will run both Javascript and Python tests in which examples are validated against their schemas.

 ```bash
 sh run-tests.sh